White suspect arrested in killing of nine at black U.S. church

 "Since 9/11, our country has been fixated on the threat of Jihadi terrorism.
 But the horrific tragedy at the Emanuel AME reminds us that the threat of homegrown domestic terrorism is very real," the group said in a statement, referring to the Sept.
 11, 2001 attacks on the United States.

-There have been 4,120 reported hate crimes across the United States, including 56 murders, since 2003, the center said.
+There have been 4,120 reported hate crimes across the United States, including 56 murders, since 2003, the centre said.

 Other victims included three church pastors: DePayne Middleton Doctor, 49, Sharonda Coleman Singleton, 45 and Reverend Daniel Simmons, 74; Cynthia Hurd, a 54-year-old employee of the Charleston County Public Library, and Susie Jackson, 87; Ethel Lance, 70, Tywanza Sanders, 26, and Myra Thompson 59, an associate pastor at the church, according to the county coroner.